nathankw/sruns-monitor/README.rst

 This is a small JSON file that lets the monitor know things such as which GCP bucket and Firestore collection to use, for example.
 The possible keys are:

+  * `name`: The name of the monitor.
+The name will appear in the subject line if email notification is configured, as well as in other places, i.e. log messages.
   * `completed_runs_dir`:  The directory to move a run directory to after it has completed the workflow.
 Defaults to a folder by the name 'SRM_COMPLETED` that resides within the same directory as the one being watched.
 Note that at present, there isn't a means to clean out the